sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 Basically, what we've got here is a set of containers, partaining to different projects.
 They are inerconnected via docker links so that each project has its own service: for example both Drupal projects in the image have dedicated MySQL and Apache/PHP containers, perfectly isolated.
 They can be stopped and started at will on a "by project" basis.

+To keep containers sets isolated we rely on `docker-compose`, a simple orchestrator that's easy to configure and run locally.

-To reach each entry point, which in case of web applications is the HTTP server that exposes the app for that project, we need a resolver able to dinamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dinamyc so a static map won't do).
+To reach each entry point, that in case of web applications is the HTTP server that exposes the app for that project, we need a resolver able to dinamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dynamic so a static map won't do).

-This role is carried out by a containerized service called `dnsdock`, which does exactly this.
+This role is carried out by a containerized service called `dnsdock`, that does exactly this.

 The last ingredient consists in a local resolver able to inform the system to proxy the calls for a given TLD (`.loc` in our case) to dnsdock.
-This is a peculiar idiosincracy of Debian/Ubuntu whuch resolvers are managed by `network-manager` service.
+This is a peculiar idiosincracy of Debian/Ubuntu which resolvers are managed dynamically by `network-manager` service (and it's better to leave it that way to avoid many headhaches).

 Different host OSes rely on different resolvers.

 In particular MacOSX scheme is a bit different.
-Since MacOSX's kernel can't run native Linux containers, at the base of docker, we'll need to run Linux in it.
-So achieve this we'll run an Ubuntu Server instance in a VirtualBox VM, provisioned automagically with `docker-machine` a useful command of the docker suite to provision and control a remote docker host as it was local (remember the `docker` command is a CLI client).
+Since MacOSX's kernel can't run native Linux containers, we'll need to run Linux in a virtual machine.
+For consistency, our choice is for Ubuntu Server in VirtualBox, provisioned automagically by `docker-machine`, a useful command of the docker suite to provision and control a remote docker host as it was local (remember the `docker` command is a CLI client).

 ![Local environment on MacOSX](%image_url%/procedures/local-development-environment--depiction-macosx.png)